parijatmishra/parijatmishra.github.io/_posts/2021-10-03-decisions-uncertainty-heuristics.md

 * More likely things will turn up more frequently if we search in any specific knowledge base
 * More likely things are easier to imagine

-The way our brain works, some things are easier to recall than others unrelated to frequency regardless of their actual frequency.
-Some things are easier to imagine than others.
+The way our brain works, some things are easier to recall than others and some things are easier to imagine than others, regardless of their actual frequency.
 Knowledge bases may have skew in which kinds of things they store and make available.
+For example, there are more blog articles and marketing literature about the successful application of a technology than failed ones, providing a skewed view of how applicable that technology is.

+The heuristic of availability ignores the possibility that our ability to recall or search for instances of a class may not return representative data.

 ### Experimental Evidence